On this page:

 Corporate

 Essential Safety Measures (ESM) are the fire, life safety and health items installed or constructed in a building to ensure adequate levels of fire safety and protection from other dangers.
-They include all traditional building fire services such as sprinklers and mechanical services, and also passive fire safety such as fire doors, fire-rated structures and other infrastructure such as paths of travel to exits.
+They include all traditional building fire services such as sprinklers and mechanical services, and passive fire safety such as fire doors, fire-rated structures and other activities such as paths of travel to exits.

 Principal